-Antitrust and competition laws in the European Union, United States of America and in other jurisdictions are intended to ensure that there is free and open competition in business and expressly prohibit any business behaviour, practice, activity or agreement that restrains or limits competition.
-With their meetings of members who are often competitors, trade and industry associations must be particularly careful to ensure compliance with these laws.
+Antitrust and competition laws in the EU, USA and in other jurisdictions are intended to ensure that there is free and open competition in business and expressly prohibit any business behaviour, practice, activity or agreement that restrains or limits competition.
+With their meetings of members who are often competitors, trade associations must be particularly careful to ensure compliance with these laws.
 Failure to comply can result in serious consequences, both financial and legal/criminal, for the association, member companies and their employees.It is noteworthy that various antitrust and competition law authorities have recognised that a strong antitrust policy and compliance guidelines can serve as factors in determining whether to pursue investigations where trade associations are concerned.

 © 2017 International Iron Metallics Association | powered by blue spark*